anton-k/mig/docs/src/04-other-monads.md

 As example we will build a server that contains mutable state.
 It has internal counter which we can query and increment.
-To store the internal state as shared envirnment for all handlers we are going to Reader-pattern or server with `ReaderT` over `IO` monad.
+To store the internal state as shared environment for all handlers we are going to Reader-pattern or server with `ReaderT` over `IO` monad.

 ## Reader-pattern